Brushwood Studios Art Gallery - Parknasilla Woods - Sneem - Co. Kerry - Ireland - 00353 (0)64-6645108

 Diana is also an artist.
 Once again Anne’s formidable teaching talents have been invaluable and Diana is developing a style that is all her own, reflecting so eloquently her interests and time of life. (www.dianamuller.com)

-Jo-Anne’s elder son, Liam, recently finished his masters in media studies at UCD, and Andy, the younger, is enjoying his time at the Brighton Institute of Modern Music.
+Jo-Anne’s elder son, Liam, finished his masters in media studies at UCD and works in sound post production, and Andy, the younger, did his time at the Brighton Institute of Modern Music.
 They are known locally for their band Calix, now alas no more.

 In 2006 Brushwood Studios appeared on the RTE television show Nationwide.